Champions League: Man City 'too big for us' admits Mönchengladbach's Marco Rose | DW | 16.03.2021

 Gladbach's captain Lars Stindl, who looked exhausted as he endured another tough evening, echoed Rose's assessment of the defeat – adding that they couldn't live with the intensity of City's pressing.

-"We played against the best team in the world at the moment,” he told Sky.
+"We played against the best team in the world at the moment," he said.
 "We set out to do a lot, but after the first goal it was difficult.
 They really ate us up in the pressing."

 Rose's attention now refocuses on the Bundesliga, with Gladbach having slipped to 10th place and the top four well beyond them.
 If there's any team Rose would wish to face right now, it's Schalke.
 Simultaneously, defeat in Gelsenkirchen doesn't bear thinking about for Rose.